symsoph/eCornell-Portfolio/README.md

 In the **Unit 8 folder**, `Lab_DefineAndSolveMLProblem.ipynb` contains my process and analysis, or free feel to view the `pdf` version under a similar name.

+You can `clone` this repo to:

+1. View my process
-You can `clone` this repo to run the notebook yourself to see the models,
+2. Run the notebook yourself to see the models + pickle the models
+    - Pickling happens at the very last cell

+P.S.
+The notebook can be run on the web with Github codespaces for free (be wary of going over Github's limit)